 My niche?
 I write about the emotional crises that we face in our lives.
 Readers identify with my characters.
 They know them.
 They are them.
 I’m an everyday woman writing about everyday people facing not-so-everyday challenges.

 My novels are character-driven studies of marriage, parenthood, sibling rivalry, and friendship, and I’ve been blessed in having readers who buy them eagerly enough to put them on the major bestseller lists.
-Of my latest, Sweet Salt Air came out in 2013 and Blueprints, my 22nd New York Times bestseller, in 2015.
-Before And Again followed it in 2018 and now, in 2020, the ultimate escape when we all need an escape, A Week at the Shore.
+Of my latest, Sweet Salt Air came out in 2013 and Blueprints in 2015.
+Before And Again followed it in 2018 and, in 2020, the ultimate escape in the midst of a pandemic, A Week at the Shore.
+This book, my 23rd New York Times bestseller, debuts in paperback in May of this amazing year, 2021.

 Learn more by reading Barbara’s in-depth Q&A.